 When would you have treys in poker?
 When you have pocket threes.

 If one pip is an ace then what’s two pips?
 Pocket aces, of course.

 The player who is first to act is known as being under the gun.

-If you make a straight which goes A-2-3-4-5 then you are said to have made a wheel.
+If you make a straight which goes ace-two-three-four-five then you are said to have made a wheel.

 Whether you're playing with friends or at a top-ranked online casino such as Royal Panda, knowing what people are talking about when you’re at the poker table could be the difference between you winning or losing a big pot.
 So make sure you know all these terms before you play your next game of poker!